NicLandajo/comfyui-preview-image-monitor/README.md

 Documentation: On the works.
 Youtube tutorial coming soon too.

 #
-Support: "Join the community effort to keep this project evolving!
-Your support is crucial.
-A small donation—even the price of a coffee— from freelancers, studios, agencies, or any member of the ComfyUI community helps ensure continued development and improvement."
+Support: Your support is crucial.
+A small donation—even the price of a coffee— from freelancers, studios, agencies, or any member of the community helps.
 THANK YOU!

 Donation links:
 https://buymeacoffee.com/nicolaslandajo